 - As the symptom reoccurs during emergency treatment, give the remedy.

 - Give your best guess for a remedy on the way to the emergency room.
 Or while giving the typical first aid, give the remedy.
 For example, put ice on a wound.
 Once the ice is in place, you can prepare the highest potency of Arnica that you have.

 - Wait a period appropriate for the intensity and dynamics of the situation and then, then give the remedy again.
-If there is no obvious effect, after waiting again for the same amount of time, change the remedy.
-Do not change more rapidly because if a remedy is acting slowly, then when you get a good reaction from the second remedy, you will never know if actually the first remedy was the source of the good remedy.
+If there is no obvious effect, after waiting again for the same amount of time.
+Usually only after waiting and testing you remedy do you change the remedy.
+Do not change more rapidly because if a remedy is acting slowly, then when it seem that you got a good reaction from the second remedy, you will never know if actually the first remedy was the source of the good remedy.